-Mr. McWilliams and other Committee members briefly discussed the impact of the COVID-19 pandemic on staff training and professional development.
+The Committee briefly discussed the impact of the COVID-19 pandemic on staff training and professional development.
 Ms. Bishop noted that the pandemic has allowed staff to participate in remote training that in some cases would otherwise not have been possible in the past due to additional time needed for, and expenses related to, travel.
 In addition, high level discussion took place regarding planning and considerations related to the opportunities for flexibility with respect to both returning to the office and continuation of remote work.